By Eric PilgrimSeptember 27, 2018

-Captains Pia Goul and Gitte Kvist are part of an international military student exchange program that started here earlier this year, where U.S. Soldiers attend courses in Denmark as some Danish soldiers get the opportunity to attend the instructors course at Fort Knox.
+Captains Pia Goul and Gitte Kvist are part of the Military Reserve Exchange Program, or MREP, that started here earlier this year, where U.S. Soldiers attend courses in Denmark as some Danish soldiers get the opportunity to attend the instructors course at Fort Knox.
 Goul and Kvist were members of the third class to have participated in the exchange program to date.

 "It has been very great to see how [the Americans instruct Soldiers] because they do it in a very different way but actually also in the same way in some forms," said Goul.
 "It has been very inspiring."